Blanching

 To reduce bitterness.
 Blanching tames the sharpness of vegetables like rapini, kale, and Brussels sprouts by leaching out bitter compounds.

-How to blanch step by step
+How do you blanch vegetables step by step?

 Have your mise en place ready before you start.
 Blanching moves fast, and once the vegetables are in the water you don't want to be scrambling for a bowl of ice.